 nemo-nextcloudornemo-owncloudfor cloud storage integrationnemo-gtkhashfor computing file checksumsnemo-font-managerfor font preview integration

 Desktop environment installations occasionally encounter problems, particularly with display managers and graphics drivers.
-The following solutions address the most common issues.
+The following solutions address the most common issues using a problem, fix, and verify approach.

 Session Selector Not Visible